 Netflix takes the data that it collects from its users to understand patterns and using machine learning algorithms, predicts what shows and movies people will want to watch.
 This feature saves customers’ effort searching and generates more revenue.

 3. Single system of engagement

-Netflix’s entire database is right at their customers’ fingertips who can easily switch between movies and TV shows across a range of genres.
-The interface for comparing options and looking at movie titles is simple and easy to use within a single system of engagement.
+Netflix’s entire database is right at their customers’ fingertips to easily switch between hundreds of movies and TV shows across a range of genres.
+The interface for comparing options and looking at titles and series is simple and easy to use, within a single system of engagement.